 Fresh out of college, so very new to every last thing in the real world, I approached a few local art dealers and asked them if they would allow me to paint their portraits.
-In retrospect, possibly antagonizing potential helpmeets might have been unwise, but, at the time, I thought my series of gallery types was the most excellent manner of introducing myself to the art scene.
+In retrospect, possibly antagonizing people who would be able to help me might have been unwise, but, at the time, I thought my series of gallery types was the most excellent manner of introducing myself to the art scene.
 I had hopes that I would earn an honest and thoughtful critique from the art-savvy dealers for all my trouble.
 All I earned was more trouble still.

 My professors had recommended that I go directly from the shelter of school to the shelter of a gallery.
-In fact, the only vocational training Willamette University ever offered me was that advice—as a liberal arts college and not an art school, they are stronger on academics than on pragmatics.
-By commencement, I knew nothing of commission contracts or press releases—“slide portfolio” was the only phrase I knew in business-of-art speak.
+In fact, the only vocational training Willamette University ever offered me was that advice.
+As a liberal arts college and not an art school, they are stronger on academics than on anything practical.
+By commencement, I knew nothing of commission contracts or press releases.
 The workload that the graduate school of real life dumped on me from day one was immense and also immensely satisfying.
 I learned how to make ends meet by working for myself and by doing what I love.

-Gavin Shettler, Jane Beebe, Charles Froelick, Bob Kochs, Paul Missal, Barbara Black, Mark Woolley, Elizabeth Leach, George Broderick, Linda Yoshida, and Signe Lawrence—and her little dog too!—were the gallery types who played along with my younger self.
+Gavin Shettler, Jane Beebe, Charles Froelick, Bob Kochs, Paul Missal, Barbara Black, Mark Woolley, Elizabeth Leach, George Broderick, Linda Yoshida, Signe Lawrence, and her little dog were the gallery types who played along with my younger self.
 They allowed me to photograph them and interview them briefly.
-Now, of course, with a few years of experience in the art world under my belt, my questions for them would be so very different.
+What follows is the original artist statement for the series.

 The concept: I paint portraits to capture human beauty because I am in love with humanity.
 Humans disappoint me, so I paint portraits in order to focus on what is heroic and lovely in humanity.